ricardo460/fermat-org/README-FERMAT-NETWORK.md

 ## View List

 1. **Online Node Network** : This view provides a geo-localized view of online Nodes in the Fermat Network.

-2. **Node and connected Network Clients"** : In this view, a single Network Node is present, and all connected Network Clients are rendered.
+2. **Nodes and connected Network Clients** : In this view, a single Network Node is present, and all connected Network Clients are rendered.

 3. **Node Catalog** : This is a geo-localized view of all nodes, both online and offline, present on the distributed Node Calaog.

 4. **Actor Catalog** : This is a geo-localized view of all actors, both online and offline, present on the distributed Actor Calaog.

 5. **Network Services** : This view shows all online network services online on one Network Client.
 When the Network Service is an Actor Network Service, it also shows the actors associated with each of them.

 6. **Wallets** : This view show all wallets and their type linked to one Network Client.
 Each wallet shows its balance and currency.

 7. **Social Network** : This view shows the connections between Actors within the system.

 8. **Private Networks** : This view shows the private networks created by users.

-## User Experience
+## Basic Elements

-In this section we describe what exactly is expected in each view.

-In these views, the user will enter in a free-moving space where he or she can see the nodes that conforms it and lines interconecting them as they are in ther network.
+In these views, users will enter in a free-moving space where they can see sprites and lines interconecting them.

-The curren types of nodes are:
+### Sprite Categories

 - **Network Nodes** : Denoted by a sprite for each type of node and the operating system.
 It's a niche where several Network Clients will connect and will work as intermediaries between each other.
 The type of nodes are: home computer, server, smart phone, tablet, etc. Operating systems might be: Windows, Linux, OSx, Android, etc.